abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ##### Read each Capabilities Object

-1. Perform a GET on the URI listed in the `CapabilitiesObject` property for each of the Capabilities
+1. Perform a GET on the URI listed in the `CapabilitiesObject` property for each of the Capabilities.

 Capabilities Object Sample for a Specific Composition:
 ```json